2020: The Year of the Nurse

 NANNP Council Chair

 It is 2020, the Year of the Nurse, and we are in the midst of a pandemic.
 No question, COVID-19 has challenged healthcare services around the world.
 With more than 283,000 deaths worldwide as of May 12, more than 79,000 in the United States alone, and no clear end in sight, this pandemic has reaffirmed for many why we do what we do.
-We are nurses and nurse practitioners because we want to care for others and work in a career in which we have a sense of purpose.
+We are nurses and nurse practitioners because we want to care for others and have a career in which we have a sense of purpose.

 However, this pandemic has exposed weaknesses in the healthcare system that have put healthcare workers and the public at risk.
-A few of the deficiencies that have become vividly apparent are scarcity of personal protective equipment (PPE), shortages of ventilators, inadequate numbers of hospital beds in some regions, economic and racial disparities in treatment and access to health care, and lack of staff to meet patient needs (Ranney, 2020; Artiga, 2020).
+A few of the deficiencies that have become vividly apparent are the scarcity of personal protective equipment, shortages of ventilators, inadequate numbers of hospital beds in some regions, economic and racial disparities in treatment and access to health care, and lack of staff to meet patient needs (Ranney, 2020; Artiga, 2020).

 To address staffing shortages and meet the needs for healthcare access, some states have implemented temporary emergency orders related to licensing and scope of practice.
-Several states have allowed "fast tracking" of licensing for registered nurses (RNs) and advanced practice nurses (APRNs).
+Several states have allowed "fast-tracking" of licensing for registered nurses and advanced practice registered nurses (APRNs).
 These changes have permitted nurses to practice in areas of need without a long state licensing process.
 The scope of practice for APRNs has been expanded in a few states.
 New York, New Jersey, Kentucky, Louisiana, and Wisconsin have temporarily suspended the required practice agreements between nurse practitioners and physicians.
 Sixteen states have waived portions of practice agreements for nurse practitioners (American Academy of Nurse Practitioners, 2020).

 There is some irony in the fact that the World Health Organization declared 2020 the International Year of the Nurse and Midwife and 6 weeks later, on March 11, announced that COVID-19 was a pandemic (World Health Organization, 2020).
 Nurses have been rated as the most honest and ethical profession in the United States for 18 years and now those characteristics have been thrown into the spotlight (Reinhart, 2020).